-Recently, as many methods have been proposed in the recent decade to extract physiological signals from facial videos, concerns are raised concurrently on the privacy issues of physiological information in videos.
+As many methods have been proposed in the recent decade to extract physiological signals from facial videos, concerns are raised concurrently on the privacy issues of physiological information in videos.
 This information may be misused to collect and analyze a person's physiological features with ulterior motives.
-Chen et al. [30] applied motion elimination in facial videos to remove subtle motion induced by pulse on the subjects' faces to avoid the disclosure of the rPPG signal.
+Chen et al. [34] applied motion elimination in facial videos to subtract the pulse-induced pixel intensity variation on the subjects' faces to avoid the disclosure of the rPPG signal.
 The experimental results show that the rPPG signals are successfully removed without appearance distortion.
-Nevertheless, the work only studied the steady case in the research.
-When the subject performs voluntary motion (e.g., talking, head translation, and rotation) in video recording, it is hard for Chen's method to remove pulse-induced subtle motion but maintain the subject's voluntary motion.
+As the work only studied the steady case in the research, it is unclear whether Chen's method can deal with the subjects' voluntary motion (e.g., talking, head translation, and rotation) in video recording.

 In this paper, we propose to edit the rPPG signals that are intrinsically presented in facial videos by perturbing the skin pixels on the face and conduct experiments on motion cases as well as steady cases.
-Compared with the prior art, not only is our work capable of removing the rPPG signal in a facial video, but also transforming it to a target one if desired by the user.
+Compared with the prior art, not only is our work capable of removing the rPPG signal in a facial video, but also transforming it to a target rPPG signal of the user's choice.